NeuroTechX/ntx_slack_archive/random.md

 >
 Although highly successful, considering the high training time and other real time classification aspects, how well do you guys think neural networks  are fitted for BCI applications?

+10/24/2017 7:34 PM

+ **dano** :

+ >Current BCIs, at least the active ones, already require a significant amount of user training to get and up and running.
+With neural networks, the two can meet in the middle.